-The guidance states that, by the end of primary school: Pupils should know How Jigsaw provides the solution Families and people who care for me R1 that families are important for children growing up because they can give love, security and stability.
+Pupils Should Know How Jigsaw provides the solution Families and people who care for me R1 that families are important for children growing up because they can give love, security and stability.
 R2 the characteristics of healthy family life, commitment to each other, including in times of difficulty, protection and care for children and other family members, the importance of spending time together and sharing each other's lives.
 R3 that others' families, either in school or in the wider world, sometimes look different from their family, but that they should respect those differences and know that other children's families are also characterised by love and care.
 R4 that stable, caring relationships, which may be of different types, are at the heart of happy families, and are important for children's security as they grow up.
 R5 that marriage represents a formal and legally recognised commitment of two people to each other which is intended to be lifelong (Marriage in England and Wales is available to both opposite sex and same sex couples.
 The Marriage (Same Sex Couples) Act 2013 extended marriage to same sex couples in England and Wales.
 The ceremony through which a couple get married may be civil or religious).
-R6 how to recognise if family relationships are making them feel unhappy or unsafe, and how to seek help or advice from others if needed All of these aspects are covered in lessons within the Puzzles Relationships Changing Me Celebrating Difference Being Me in My World Caring friendships R7 how important friendships are in making us feel happy and secure, and how people choose and make friends
+R6 how to recognise if family relationships are making them feel unhappy or unsafe, and how to seek help or advice from others if needed All of these aspects are covered in lessons within the Puzzles Relationships Changing Me Celebrating Difference Being Me in My World Caring friendships R7 how important friendships are in making us feel happy and secure, and how people choose and make friends R8 the characteristics of friendships, including mutual respect, truthfulness, trustworthiness, loyalty, kindness, generosity, trust, sharing interests and experiences and support with problems and difficulties

-DO the about statistics of friendships including maybed as an at total full and 4 R8 the characteristics of friendships, including mutual respect, truthfulness, trustworthiness, loyalty, kindness, generosity, trust, sharing interests and experiences and support with problems and difficulties R9 that healthy friendships are positive and welcoming towards others and do not make others feel lonely or excluded R9 that healthy friendships are positive and welcoming towards others and do not make others feel lonely or excluded R10 that most friendships have ups and downs, and that these can often be worked through so that the friendship is repaired or even strengthened, and that resorting to violence is never right , R11 how to recognise who to trust and who not to trust, how to judge when a friendship is making them feel unhappy or uncomfortable, managing conflict, how to manage these situations and how to seek help and advice from others, if needed Respectful , R12 the importance of respecting others, even when they are very different from relationships them (for example, physically, in character, personality or backgrounds), or make I different choices or have different preferences or beliefs , R13 practical steps they can take in a range of different contexts to improve or support respectful relationships , R14 the conventions of coutesy and manners · R15 the importance of self-respect and how this links to their own happiness • R16 that in school and in wider societythey can expect to be treated with respect by others, and that in turn they should show due respect to others, including those in positions of authority 4 R17 about different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders (primarily reporting bullying to an adult) and how to get help R18 what a stereotype is, and how stereotypes can be unfair, negative or destructive • R19 the importance of permission-seeking and giving in relationships with friends, peers and adults Online • R20 that people sometimes behave differently online, including by pretending to be All of these aspects are covered in relationships someone they are not. lessons within the Puzzles
+Pupils Should Know How Jigsaw provides the solution R9 that healthy friendships are positive and welcoming towards others and do not make others feel lonely or excluded R10 that most friendships have ups and downs, and that these can often be worked through so that the friendship is repaired or even strengthened, and that resorting to violence is never right R11 how to recognise who to trust and who not to trust, how to judge when a friendship is making them feel unhappy or uncomfortable, managing conflict, how to manage these situations and how to seek help and advice from others, if needed Respectful relationships R12 the importance of respecting others, even when they are very different from them (for example, physically, in character, personality or backgrounds), or make different choices or have different preferences or beliefs R13 practical steps they can take in a range of different contexts to improve or support respectful relationships R14 the conventions of courtesy and manners R15 the importance of self-respect and how this links to their own happiness R16 that in school and in wider society they can expect to be treated with respect by others, and that in turn they should show due respect to others, including those in positions of authority R17 about different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders (primarily reporting bullying to an adult) and how to get help R18 what a stereotype is, and how stereotypes can be unfair, negative or destructive R19 the importance of permission-seeking and giving in relationships with friends, peers and adults Online relationships R20 that people sometimes behave differently online, including by pretending to be someone they are not.
+All of these aspects are covered in lessons within the Puzzles Relationships